Suijester/REST-Connect/README.md

 2. Download the Docker Daemon (can be found at https://www.docker.com/) and run it.

-3. Import some python functions or basic programs into the folder.
+3. Import some Python functions or basic programs into the folder.
 ---

 ### **2. Usage**